boshington/Target-Buddy/README.md

 I really just developed this to help myself out during rounds, but I plan to release it as a free app when it is ready.

+#Thank You
-This PWA utilises agb round information contained in archeryutils maintained by jatkinson1000
+This PWA utilises round information contained in archeryutils, maintained by jatkinson1000 and other contributors.
+Huge thank you to this project for making all of the round data available easily